oracle-livelabs/oic/oic-gen3/features-2024/events/create-flow/design.md

     </copy>
     ```

-The event is displayed on the Events page
+    The event is displayed on the Events page and the event is available for publishing in an integration
     ![eventcreated](../images/eventcreated.png)
-The event is available for publishing in an integration

 ## Task 4: Create an Integration to publish the data

 You can create an integration that publishes an event.
 Running the publishing integration enables subscribing integrations to subscribe to this event.
 This section provides an example of how to create a publishing integration.

 1. In the left Navigation pane, click ***Projects***, click the project name or click ![edit-icon](../images/ico-edit.png)

+    You can please skip step1 if you are already on the edit project page.
-2. In the **Integrations** section, click **Add** to create an event.
+2. In the **Integrations** section, click ***Add*** to create an event.
-The Define new event panel opens.
+The Add integration panel opens.
 3. On the **Add integration** dialog, click on ***Create***.
 4. On the **Create integration** dialog, click on ***Application***.
 5. In the **Create integration** dialog, enter the following information